redpanda-data/connect/docs/outputs/README.md

 inproc: ""
 ```

-Sends data directly to inputs by connecting to a unique ID.
-This allows you to
+Sends data directly to Benthos inputs by connecting to a unique ID.
+This allows
-hook up isolated streams whilst running Benthos in
+you to hook up isolated streams whilst running Benthos in
 [`--streams` mode](../streams/README.md) mode, it is NOT recommended
 that you connect the inputs of a stream with an output of the same stream, as
 feedback loops can lead to deadlocks in your message flow.